learn about the services offered by the SUS — Portuguese (Brazil)

 Epidemiological Survey

-In addition to the services offered in Primary, specialized and hospital care, the Ministry of Health also runs the SB Brasil research, in partnership with the Federal University of Minas Gerais (UFMG), which seeks to identify the main oral health problems of Brazilians and, thus, , propose adjustments in public policies to meet the needs of the population in the SUS.
+In addition to the services offered in Primary, specialized and hospital care, the Federal Government also runs the SB Brasil research, in partnership with the Federal University of Minas Gerais (UFMG), which seeks to identify the main oral health problems of Brazilians and, thus, propose adjustments in public policies to meet the needs of the population in the SUS.

 The survey is carried out every 10 years and in 2022 it is taking place in 422 municipalities in the country, where more than 50 thousand people must be evaluated.